Brand: Ahnu Footwear Shoe & Boot Reviews

 Columbia’s Omni-Tech waterproof/breathable membrane proved totally reliable, and the relatively high ankles prevented water from sneaking over the top.
 But the Pole Creek isn’t just a wet-weather shoe.
 The nylon mesh-and-nubuck leather upper helped the membrane breathe on hot days, too.
 After a hike in Sedona, Arizona, one tester said, “My feet never felt clammy or sweaty.”
 Rubber reinforcements in the toe, heel, and ankle add wear protection and stiffen the upper for stability.
 Underfoot, the Pole Creek has closed-cell foam—denser and reportedly more durable than standard EVA at the same low weight.
 (We can confirm the cushion, but we didn’t have our samples long enough to test long-term midsole durability; watch for a report in a later issue.)

-* Produced in SA8000-certified factories, the gold standard in social responsibility.
+* Created in SA8000 certified factory, the gold standard for social responsibility.